Fliegerführer Irak: Activities

 British forces had already begun to counterattack in Iraq.
-By the 15th of May, Junck knew that "Habforce" was on its way to RAF Habbaniya and "Kingcol" had taken Rutba Fort.
+By 15 May, Junck knew that "Habforce" was on its way to RAF Habbaniya and "Kingcol" had taken Rutba Fort.
 Junck sent a lone Heinkel bomber to find "Kingcol" at Rutba.
-The bomber found and attacked "Kingcol", which alerted the British to the German military assistance to the Iraqi regime.
+The bomber found and attacked "Kingcol", which alerted the British of the German military assistance to the Iraqis.

 On the same day, von Blomberg was sent by Junck to Baghdad to make arrangements for a council of war with the Iraqi government.
-The council was planned for the 17th of May.
+The council was planned for 17 May.
 However, von Blomberg was killed by friendly fire from Iraqi positions.
-His Heinkel He 111 was shot at from the ground as it flew low on approach and von Blomberg was found to be dead upon landing.
+His Heinkel He 111 was shot at from the ground as it flew low on approach and he was found to be dead upon landing.

-Junck visited Baghdad in place of von Blomberg on the 16th of May.
+Junck visited Baghdad in place of von Blomberg on 16 May.
 He met Dr. Grobba, Rashid Ali, General Amin Zaki, Colonel Nur ed-Din Mahmud, and Mahmud Salman.
 The group agreed on a number of priorities for Fliegerführer Irak.
 The first was to prevent Kingcol from reaching RAF Habbaniya.
 The second was for Iraqi ground forces to take Habbaniya with air support provided by Fliegerführer Irak.
 It was also very important to the Germans to provide the Royal Iraqi Army with a "spine straightening".
 Much of the RIrA was known to be terrified of bombing by British aircraft.

 On the same day, Junck arranged for a raid by Fliegerführer Irak on Habbaniya.
 Six Messerschmitt Bf 110s and 3 Heinkel He 111s attacked the base, which took the RAF personnel there by surprise.
-However, while a number of defenders were killed on the ground, the Germans lost a Heinkel in exchange for an Audax and a Gladiator.
+A number of defenders were killed on the ground and a Audax and a Gladiator were destroyed.
+A German Heinkel was also lost.

-On the 17th of May, three Messerschmitt Bf 110s attacked an extended column of Kingcol in the open desert.
+On 17 May, three Messerschmitt Bf 110s attacked an extended column of Kingcol in the open desert.
 Luckily for the British, the fighters had not attacked the previous day when many vehicles were caught up to the axles in soft sand.